skypyproject/skypy/docs/how_to_config_file.rst

 From the documentation, the parameters for the `~skypy.galaxies.schechter_lf` function are: ``redshift``, the characteristic absolute magnitude ``M_star``, the amplitude ``phi_star``, faint-end slope parameter ``alpha``, the magnitude limit ``magnitude_limit``, the fraction of sky ``sky_area``, ``cosmology`` and ``noise``.
 If you are planning to reuse some of these parameters, you could define them at the top-level of your configuration file.
+In our example, we are using ``Astropy`` linear and exponential models for the characteristic absolute magnitude and the amplitude, respectively.
 Also, ``noise`` is an optional parameter and you could use its default value by omitting its definition.

   .. code:: yaml

     cosmology: !astropy.cosmology.default_cosmology.get
     z_range: !numpy.linspace [0, 2, 21]
+    M_star: !astropy.modeling.models.Linear1D [-0.9, -20.4]
+    phi_star: !astropy.modeling.models.Exponential1D [3e-3, -9.7]
     magnitude_limit: 23
     sky_area: 10 deg2